 - unauthorised access to computers (illegal 'hacking'), for example accessing a school's computer network to look for test paper answers or change grades awarded; - denial of Service (Dos or DDoS) attacks or 'booting'.
-These are attempts to make a computer, network or website unavailable by overwhelming it with internet traffic from multiple sources; and, - making, supplying or obtaining malware (malicious software) such as viruses, spyware, ransomware, botnets and Remote Access Trojans with the intent to commit further offence, including those above.

-Children with particular skill and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime.

-The college will refer in line with guidance in KCSiE2021p128
+These are attempts to make a computer, network or website unavailable by overwhelming it with internet traffic from multiple sources; and, - making, supplying or obtaining malware (malicious software) such as viruses, spyware, ransomware, botnets and Remote Access Trojans with the intent to commit further offence, including those above. - Children with particular skill and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime.
+The college will refer in line with guidance in KCSiE 2023

-3.1.8 Domestic Abuse
+3.1.22.
+Domestic Abuse

-The Domestic Abuse Act 2021 received Royal Assent on 29 April 2021.
-The Act introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of abuse.
+The Domestic Abuse Act 2021 introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of abuse.
 The statutory definition of domestic abuse, based on the previous cross-government definition, ensures that different types of relationships are captured, including ex-partners and family members.
 The definition captures a range of different abusive behaviours, including physical, emotional and economic abuse and coercive and controlling behaviour.
 Both the person who is carrying out the behaviour and the person to whom the behaviour is directed towards must be aged 16 or over and they must be "personally connected" (as defined in section 2 of the 2021 Act).

 Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and child/adolescent to parent violence and abuse.
 Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socioeconomic status, sexuality or background and domestic abuse can take place inside or outside of the home.
-The government will issue statutory guidance to provide further information for those working with domestic abuse victims and perpetrators, including the impact on children.
+The Domestic Abuse Act 2021 (amended) the Serious Crime Act 2015, now has two new sections - section 75A and 75B specific criminal offence of non-fatal strangulation and suffocation.

 All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
-Experiencing domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+Experiencing domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children including an impact on learning.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.

 Young people can also experience domestic abuse within their own intimate relationships.
-This form of peer on peer abuse is sometimes referred to as 'teenage relationship abuse'.
+This form of child on child abuse is sometimes referred to as 'teenage relationship abuse'.
 Depending on the age of the young people, this may not be recognised in law under the statutory definition of 'domestic abuse' (if one or both parties are under 16).
+This also includes the sharing of / taking explicit images where those involved are under the age of 18 as this is illegal